impactLens/greetingsServices/README.md

   <details>
   <summary>Expertise</summary>

+    + Enterprise inauguration and expansion
-    + Enterprise System or Software Design and Development
+    + System or Software Design and Development
     + A.I. & devOP
     + Consulting
     + Business Intelligence and Big Data